Meir Kahane: Legacy

-Graffiti in Hebron, in the Israeli-occupied West Bank, calling for the gassing of Arabs, above a tag for the right-wing group the Jewish Defense League The persistent graffiti in Hebron that calls for the expulsion or killing of Arabs has been characterized as Kahane's legacy.
+Graffiti in Hebron in the West Bank, calling for the gassing of Arabs, above a tag for the Jewish Defense League.
+The persistent graffiti in Hebron that calls for the expulsion or killing of Arabs has been characterized as Kahane's legacy.

 The prosecution argued that Arab MK Haneen Zoabi should be banned for denying the Jewish people's existence, and she was banned by the Central Elections Committee, which uses the Kahane precedent.
 A week later, the ruling was unanimously overturned by the Supreme Court.
 Attempts to ban the Strong Israel and Balad political parties by using the Kahane precedent were also overturned.

 Following Kahane's death, no leader emerged to replace him in the movement.
 However, the idea of transferring populations, attributed mainly to Kahane, was subsequently incorporated into the political platform of several parties in Israel, such as Moledet (applying to Arab non-citizen residents of the West Bank) and Yisrael Beiteinu (in the form of population exchange).
 Two small Kahanist factions later emerged; one under the name Kach, and the other under the name Kahane Chai (Hebrew: כהנא חי, literally "Kahane lives [on]"), the second one being led by his younger son, Binyamin Ze'ev Kahane.
 Neither one was permitted to participate in the Knesset elections by the Central Elections Committee.

 In 1994, following the Cave of the Patriarchs massacre that saw Kach supporter Baruch Goldstein indiscriminately kill 29 Palestinian Muslim worshippers in Hebron, the Israeli government declared both parties to be terrorist organizations.
 The US State Department also added Kach and Kahane Chai to its list of Foreign Terrorist Organizations.